Switzerland in the Eurovision Song Contest 1959: Semi-final 2

-Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the second semi-final of Grand Prix Suisse de la Chanson Eurovision 1959 on 12 January 1959 at 21:00 CET (19:00 UTC) in the Bâsel Studios, in Basel.
+Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the second semi-final of Grand Prix Suisse de la Chanson Eurovision 1959 on 12 January 1959 at 21:00 CET (19:00 UTC) at their studios in Basel.
 It was hosted by Trudi Roth and Albert Werner.
-The seven German songs and one Italian song were performed in this semi-final.
+Seven German songs and one Italian song were performed in this semi-final.
 Anita Traversi, Christa Williams, and Jo Roland performed all the songs in this semi-final, with the latter two artists performing three of the songs as a duo, however it's unknown which songs they sang.
 Nuk the Clown performed as the interval act during the voting.